dotnet/docs/docs/csharp/methods.md

 [!CODE [csSnippets.Methods#21](../../samples/snippets/csharp/concepts/methods/optional1.cs#21)]

-If a method with multiple optional arguments is invoked using positional arguments, there can be no comma-separated arguments included in the method call.
-The caller must supply an argument for all optional parameters from the first one to the last one for which an argument is supplied.
-In the case of the  `ExampleMethod` method, for example, if the caller supplies an argument for the `description` parameter, it must also supply one for the `optionalInt` parameter.
+If a method with multiple optional arguments is invoked using positional arguments, the caller must supply an argument for all optional parameters from the first one to the last one for which an argument is supplied.
+In the case of the  `ExampleMethod` method, for example, if the caller supplies an argument for the `description` parameter, it must also supply one for the `optionalInt` parameter. `opt.ExampleMethod(2, 2, "Addition of 2 and 2");` is a valid method call; `opt.ExampleMethod(2, , "Addition of 2 and 0);` generates an "Argument missing" compiler error,

 If a method is called using named arguments or a combination of positional and named arguments, the caller can omit any arguments that follow the last positional argument in the method call.

 The following example calls the `ExampleMethod` method three times.
 The first two method calls use positional arguments.
 The first omits both optional arguments, while the second omits the last argument.
 The third method call supplies a positional argument for the required parameter, but uses a named argument to supply a value to the `description` parameter while omitting the `optionalInt` argument.